S3-working-group/s3-practical-guide/docs/all.md

 Sociocracy 3.0 describes a variety of **structural patterns** to grow organizational structure.

 -   S3's structural patterns apply to different layers of abstraction
--   different structural patterns serve different <dfn data-info="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">drivers</dfn>
+-   different structural patterns serve different <a href="#" class="tooltip" title="Driver: A person’s or a group&#x27;s motive for responding to a specific situation.">drivers</a>
 -   structural patterns can be adapted and combined as needed
 -   more patterns are out there and will be discovered